About us

 TREES Designer

-She is a designer at Universidad de los Andes and is responsible for the visual development of TREES.
-She leads the creation of graphic pieces, digital products and multimedia formats that translate research and teaching into clear, coherent and accessible visual experiences.
+Designer from Universidad de los Andes, responsible for TREES’ visual development.
+She leads the creation of graphic materials, digital products, and multimedia formats that translate research and teaching into clear, coherent, and accessible visual experiences.

-Their work strengthens the project's identity and contributes to bringing knowledge about inequalities to diverse audiences in a rigorous and attractive way.
+Her work strengthens the project’s identity and helps bring knowledge on inequality to diverse audiences in a rigorous and engaging way.

 Interested in what we do?